jihys/udacity-rl-project1/README.md

 ### Instructions

 Follow the instructions in `Project1_Navigation.ipynb` to get started with training your own agent!
 There you will find how to call agent with different DQN algorithms.
+I used DQN, Dueling DQN, Double DQN for this project.

-`model.py/` defines neural network that estimates Q values
+`model.py/` defines neural network that estimates Q values.
+Change the number of hidden layers and nodes as you wish.

 `dqn_agent.py` includes Agent class and Replay Buffer class that is used to interact and train agent.
 This code contains code that does followings: